General Child Neurology

 • Zika virus clinical disease has low case-fatality rates and resolves spontaneously in most patients in fewer than 7 days. |

 Approximately 80% of Zika virus infections are asymptomatic, and misdiagnosis of Zika virus disease is very common because signs and symptoms in previously healthy patients resemble other arbovirus infections, such as Chikungunya and dengue.
-In cases of Zika virus clinical disease, after an incubation of 2 to 14 days, a low-grade fever appears (< 38.5°C).
+In cases of Zika virus clinical disease, a low-grade fever appears after an incubation of 2 to 14 days (< 38.5°C).
 The fever is followed by a pruritic rash (erythematous macules and papules), nonpurulent conjunctivitis, headache, myalgia, and arthralgia--notably in the small joints of the hands and feet, sometimes with periarticular edema.
 The disease is usually mild.
 Clinical illness is consistent with Zika virus disease if two or more of these previous symptoms are present.
-The symptoms usually last less than a week, and no mortality has been reported from the initial infection phase.
+The symptoms typically last less than a week; no mortality has been reported from the initial infection phase.
 Immunity to reinfection occurs following primary infection.
-Clinical manifestations in infants and children with postnatal infection are similar to the findings seen in adults (02).
+Clinical manifestations in infants and children with postnatal infection are similar to those in adults (02).

-The microcephaly can be such that cranial facial disproportion is observed with redundant occipital skin scalp folds (40).
-Freitas and colleagues, in their systematic review, found microcephaly as the most frequent clinical manifestation of congenital Zika syndrome (22).
+The microcephaly can be such that cranial facial disproportion is observed with redundant occipital skin scalp folds (49).
+In their systematic review, Freitas and colleagues found microcephaly as the most frequent clinical manifestation of congenital Zika syndrome (30).
 They classify the described features in live-born babies as either neurologic, osteoskeletal, ophthalmic, or abnormalities in other systems.
 Hypertonicity, hyperreflexia, asymmetric tonic neck reflex, clenched fists, abnormal posturing, and altered motor reflexes suggest motor neuron involvement.
-Seizures, irritability, hypoactivity, altered visual fixation and pursuit, or cortical blindness are all findings suggesting a diffuse encephalopathy.
-Osteoskeletal abnormalities, including arthrogryposis and other distal limb contractions, are also related to nervous system involvement (68).
-Neurophysiology studies done in seven babies with arthrogryposis depicted a denervation pattern, and on the spinal MRI, done in four cases, spinal cord thinning and reduced ventral roots were found (68).
+Seizures, irritability, hypoactivity, altered visual fixation and pursuit, or cortical blindness are all findings suggesting diffuse brain injury.
+Osteoskeletal abnormalities, including arthrogryposis and other distal limb contractions, are also related to nervous system involvement (80).
+Neurophysiology studies done in seven babies with arthrogryposis depicted a denervation pattern, and on the spinal MRI, done in four cases, spinal cord thinning and a reduction in the thickness of the ventral roots were found (80).

-Intracranial calcification in infants and children can be found in many genetic disorders and congenital infections (56).
-Table 1 summarizes the imaging findings in congenital Zika syndrome, listing also those found in other common congenital infections.
-Although various central nervous malformations have been reported in congenital Zika syndrome, the most common combination is that of ventriculomegaly with atrophy and parenchymal or cerebellar calcification (22).
+Intracranial calcification in infants and children can be found in many genetic disorders and congenital infections (68).
+Table 1 summarizes the imaging findings in congenital Zika syndrome, listing those found in other common congenital infections.
+Although various central nervous malformations have been reported in congenital Zika syndrome, the most common combination is ventriculomegaly with atrophy and parenchymal or cerebellar calcification (30).
 An example of this combination is shown in the clinical vignette.
-Greater severity of the imaging findings and the predominance of calcification localization in the gray-white matter junction are more evident in congenital Zika syndrome.
+The greater severity of the imaging findings and the predominance of calcification localization in the gray-white matter junction are more evident in congenital Zika syndrome than in other common congenital infections.

 Pathology | Calcification localization | Other findings | Reference |